Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: High-dimensional empirical variable selection

-We need to consider two subcases for underfitted models according as $S$ is saturated (we say $S$ is saturated if $|S| = d$.)
+For an underfitted model $S \in \cS(m, d)$ (underfitted means $S^* \setminus S \neq \emptyset$), bounding $\post(g(S)) / \post(S)$ is much more difficult due to the collinearity in the design matrix.
+We need to use Corollary~\ref{lm:aux} proved in Section~\ref{sec:supp.aux}.
+To show that any underfitted model $S$ has a neighboring model with much larger posterior probability, we consider two subcases according as $S$ is saturated (we say $S$ is saturated if $|S| = d$).
 Note that an underfitted and saturated model exists only if $d < m$.
-If $S$ is unsaturated, we can add some covariate in $S^* \setminus S$ so that the reduction in RSS would be significant.
+If $S$ is unsaturated, we can add some covariate in $S^* \setminus S$ so that the reduction in residual sum of squares would be significant.
 If $S$ is saturated, we perform a swap move: add some covariate in $S^* \setminus S$ and remove another in $S \setminus S^*$.

 \begin{lemma} Suppose Assumptions~\ref{ass:eigen},~\ref{ass:error},~\ref{ass:prior} and~\ref{ass:beta} hold.
-Let $S \in \cS(d)$ be an underfitted model.
+Let $S \in \cS(m, d)$ be an underfitted model.
 There exists some $k \in S^* \setminus S$ such that

 \end{lemma} \begin{proof} Let $S' = S \cup \{k\}$ for some $k \in S^* \setminus S$.
 Then,